Protect Your Benefits

 You receive an Annual Statement from The Church Pension Fund.
 It reports your compensation for the year, and the information we had at the time it was created for your Highest Average Compensation and Credited Service.

 You can view your current Highest Average Compensation and Credited Service, and access your most recent Annual Statement in the Pension Plan section of your MyCPG Accounts profile.
 Notify us immediately if there is an error.

 Be sure that we have information about your current position.
 This will ensure that we bill the correct employer for your assessments and have accurate information for your Credited Service.

 You can view your current employer information on MyCPG Accounts.
-If you have changed jobs or if there has been a change in your compensation or your duties, ask the administrator to update your information in the Employee Roster or submit the Employment Change Form.
+If you have changed jobs or if there has been a change in your compensation or your duties, ask the administrator to update your information in My Admin Portal (MAP) or submit the Employment Change Form.

 Make sure we have your current contact information so that you will receive notifications.
-Update your address, phone number, and email address conveniently online by logging in to your MyCPG Accounts and clicking "Edit My Profile".
+Update your address, phone number, and email address conveniently online by logging in to your MyCPG Accounts and clicking "Personal Information".

 Did you get married?
 Have a baby?
 Changes in your family status can impact your benefit, or theirs.
-Changes to marital status can be submitted through MyCPG Accounts.
-Complete the Personal Information Change Form to add a child (under the age of 26).
+Changes can be submitted through MyCPG Accounts, or by completing the Personal Information Change Form.
 Find information on survivor's benefits and how marriage and divorce may impact your pension benefit at Survivor's Benefits.

 Report Errors and Changes Immediately

-Make changes to your personal information through MyCPG Accounts.
-Simply log in and click “Edit My Profile”.
+Make changes to your through MyCPG Accounts.
+Simply log in and click “Personal Information”.

 For assistance, call Client Services: